Hikyue/Hikyue/README.md

 - 👋 Hi, I’m Hikyue
 - 👀 I’m interested in ...
-Collecting!
+Code!
 - 🌱 I’m currently learning ...
 Mastery!
 - 💞️ I’m looking to collaborate on ...
 Supporting Teams!
-- 📫 How to reach me ...
-Here I Am!
+- 📫 How to reach me ... so do I!

 <!---
 Hikyue/Hikyue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.